ymunemasa/data-tutorials/tutorials/hdf/realtime-event-processing-in-nifi-sam-sr-superset/tutorial.md

 3\.
 Set Hierarchy to `driverName, eventType`

 4\.
-Run Query by pressing the "green query button" at the top left, check output
+Run Query by pressing the "green query button" at the top left, check output.
+The Sunburst visualization takes 18.49 seconds.

 5\.
 Click the Save as button and save with name `DriverViolationsSunburst` and add to new Dashboard `TruckDriverMonitoring`